 Together on screen for the first time, Sir David Attenborough is the first of Professor Brian Cox’s People of Science in a brand new six-part series.
 Attenborough, discussing Charles Darwin, tells how “the founding father of scientific zoology and botany” inspired him and reads from a first edition of On the Origin of Species, from the Society’s archives.
-The series from the Royal Society is available on BBC iPlayer from today (11 January 2018) as part of the Tomorrow’s World collaboration with the BBC.
+The series from the Royal Society is available as part of the Tomorrow’s World collaboration with the BBC.

 In the unique encounter, the household names Attenborough and Cox discuss Darwin’s legacy and how he embarked on his career through his “absolutely mad obsession with collecting beetles”.
 This was the start of Darwin building up his ideas of genealogies through understanding the differences between the beetles.
 Attenborough believes this was the trigger which led Darwin to “extraordinary thoughts”.